-- 1. Divide the youth into 7 groups and give each group a marker pen. - 2.
-Stick up / place the 7 title flip chart papers (see preparations) around the room as spaced out as possible.
+- 1. Divide the youth into 8 groups and give each group a marker pen. - 2.
+Stick up / place the 7 title flip chart papers (see preparations) around the room as spaced out as possible. - 3.
+Divide youth into 8 groups instead of 7, and add the flip chart paper titled "Water" (see preparation).

 - 1. Read out each title and example written up on the flipcharts. - 2.
 Each group starts at a different title around the room. - 3.
-Each group will have 1 minute to write down people, places, and things in

-THEIR community that they think fit into that category.

-- 4. After 2 minutes, shout 'ROTATE.'
+Each group will have 1 minute to write down people, places, and things in THEIR community that they think fit into that category. - 4.
+After 2 minutes, shout 'ROTATE.'
 Groups move clockwise to the next category where they will read what has been listed already and add new ideas to it. - 5.
 Continue until all groups have had a turn at each category. - 6.
 Each group takes the paper for their final category and lays them out on the floor, to create a line of the seven categories.

 - 1. Give each youth a pen and ask them to do the following: - 2.
-Draw ticks $(\sqrt{})$ next to the people, places or things (resources) they think are most important. - 3.
-Each youth can draw 3 ( $\sqrt{\sqrt{}}$ ) ticks in total across all the resources, and can place them however they want: - a.
+Draw ticks ( $\sqrt{}$ ) next to the people, places or things (resources) they think are most important. - 3.
+Each youth can draw 3 ( $\sqrt{\sqrt{3}}$ ) ticks in total across all the resources, and can place them however they want: - a.
 They could put 1 tick next to 3 different resources. - b.
-If they think a resource is very important they could give it all 3 ticks. - c.
+If they think a resource is very important, they could give it all 3 ticks. - c.
 They could give 1 tick to 1 resource and 2 ticks to another